davidgiga1993/mixing-station-docs/docs/mackie/general.md

 The following limitations apply when using Mixing Station with the Mackie DL series:

-- Custom channel icons are not shown
+- Custom channel icons are not supported
 - Firmware updates must be applied via the MasterFader app